liu-qilong/liu-qilong.github.io/contents/note/straight-line-leadership.md

 We always operate with _inner stances_, i.e. how we think, plan, decide, and action.
 Our inner stances are deeply intertwined with some presumptions of how to live & success.
 Unfortunately, since most people are uncomfortable with uncertainty & stress, those presumptions are very probable to be skewed towards _ineffective_ directions.
 For example:

-- Shell ourselves from the stress of taken risk by keep gathering more and more information and consider that as "progress".
+- Shell ourselves from the stress of taking risk by keep gathering more and more information and consider that as "progress".
 However, information won't lead to any outcome if it's not used.
   > See also: [Why You Should Take Action Before You Feel Ready (The Information Trap) | Sam Matla](https://m.youtube.com/watch?v=vINjzigVlQA)
 - Shell ourselves from actually doing the work by keep finding better tools/softwares/platforms that will solve our problem "once and for all".
 However, the perfect tool for you doesn't exist at all; even if you find it, it will still be you who do the work, not the tool.
   > See also: [Stop Procrastinating With Note-Taking Apps Like Obsidian, Roam, Logseq | Sam Matla](https://m.youtube.com/watch?v=baKCC2uTbRc)